-In addition, in order to stop me feeling flat, I would always do chest extending poses and supported backbends.
+In addition, in order to stop me feeling flat or in a low mood, I would always do chest extending poses and supported backbends.

 I found seated poses and long, supported forward bends very beneficial to regulate the bleeding, alleviate abdominal tension and quieten my mind.